The short version

 Reonomy is a CRE intelligence platform focused on property records: ownership entities, sale history, mortgage data, property attributes.
 Strong for brokers targeting owners directly, investor research, and sale-side prospecting.

-They overlap more than CoStar vs SCAYLED.
-Both are pitched at the prospecting workflow, but they still target different layers of the same deal.
-The brokers I talk to who run both typically use Reonomy for the owner side and SCAYLED for the occupier side.
+They overlap more than CoStar and SCAYLED do.
+Both speak to the prospecting workflow, but they sit on different layers of the same deal.
+Teams that run both typically use Reonomy for the owner side and SCAYLED for the occupier side and the territory around it.

 The core difference